Offerings to the dead

 Halloween is approaching and, amongst other things, this most powerful magical night is a good time to honour our dead relatives and friends, as the veil that separates the world of the living and the world of the dead falls.

-Depending on the local traditions food offerings, items, and other goods or even incense and candles are offered to the dead.
-Even though Pope Zacharias forbade such offerings via the Synod of Rome in 734 A.D. as acts of idolatry and demonolatry for the Catholics, the folklore goes on or instilled the offerings as part of the rituals.
+Depending on the local traditions, food offerings, items, and other goods, or even incense and candles are offered to the dead.
+Even though Pope Zacharias forbade such offerings via the Synod of Rome in 734 A.D. as acts of idolatry and demonolatry for the Catholics, the folklore goes on, or has instilled the offerings as part of the Christian rituals.

 But what about money?
 We all know that we cannot take them with us in the other world.
 Or can we?
 Well, not a few of the old religions believe that we can take money, or other material goods in the other world.
 The ancient Greeks, probably, did not believe that money will do any good to the dead.